sabinomaggi/IconLib/README.md

 Even when developers update their applications with new, Tahoe-compatible icons, the result is often visually unappealing and you may therefore prefer to revert to the pre-Tahoe icons.

+For a deeper look at the issue, check out this blog post: [macOS Tahoe: let's free the icons!](https://melabit.com/en/2025/11/24/macos-tahoe-lets-free-the-icons/).

 ## Installation